Matheus-OAMK/Rulers/README.md

 8. Open GitHub in the browser, and check for your pushed branch there.
 9. Create a new pull request from your pushed branch into the "draft" branch. (comment your pull request, create pull only). **_NOTE:_** *don't force a pull request, wait until one of the other developers makes a review of this pull*
 10. Mention in Telegram that you've created a new pull request.
 11. Only when the pull is accepted, delete your local branch for that task > **git branch -D tsk-1**.
-Make sure you have "draft" and "main" branches left only > **git branch**, the remote branch will be deleted by reviewer
+Make sure you have "draft", "main" and "snippets" branches left only > **git branch**, the remote branch will be deleted by reviewer